 - The enemy

 I, personally, don’t have a problem with this.
-After all, He is God; I’m pretty sure He knows what is best.
-If you have not yet accepted Jesus as your Lord, owner, and Savior – your only way into Heaven – it is easy to do so.
+After all, He is God and I’m pretty sure He knows what is best.
+If you have not yet accepted Jesus as your Lord, owner, Savior, and only way into Heaven, it is easy to do so.